jamesconnors123/MyWatchCollectionHub/README.md

 ### 2. Image Recognition and Identification

-* **Image Deduplication:** Use AI-based clustering (e.g., unsupervised learning) to group images of the same watch based on visual similarity.
+* **Image Deduplication:** Use AI‑based clustering (e.g., unsupervised learning) to group images of the same watch based on visual similarity.
+In the current code, clustering is implemented directly in Java, removing the need for a separate Python script.
 * **Feature Extraction:** Use a pre-trained image recognition model (e.g., ResNet or YOLO) fine-tuned for watch identification to recognize makes, models, and other distinguishing features.
 * **OCR for Text Recognition:** Detect and extract text (e.g., brand, model number) from the watch face or case back.